 The financial assumptions used by the actuary to calculate the future liability - such as those for inflation and discount rates - are set-out in the pension liability disclosure note.
-The main reason for the favourable movement in 2022/23 is an increase, from 2.7% to 4.75% in the assumed discount rate used to calculate future liabilities.

-Although the IAS19 pension liability has a significant impact on the Council's balance sheet, the valuation methodology is affected by short-term economic market conditions and is not used to determine the impact on council tax of the cost of paying pensions.
-There are separate statutory arrangements for meeting the liability.
-The deficit will be addressed by increased contributions to the scheme over the remaining working lives of the staff.
+Although the IAS19 pension asset/liability has a significant impact on the Council's balance sheet, the valuation methodology is affected by short-term economic market conditions and is not used to determine the impact on council tax of the cost of paying pensions.
+There are separate statutory arrangements for determining future contributions into the pension scheme.